iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Makes me go out for a walk even if I dont have much time.
 If I achieve my target I treat myself.<br> :date: __2020-11-29 13:07:56__

 > The app has made me more active, however would be better if it showed distance walked based on an average step length.<br> :date: __2020-11-27 10:50:12__

-> A good, simple app, tracks my walking time with the hounds<br> :date: __2020-11-23 14:39:07__

-> I've persevered with the app and it improved to 5 star standard.
-It was used in conjunction with a Fitbit; they gave comprehensive information together, particularly when used for backpacking or trying new walks.
-Unfortunately the comprehensive output of the original, where you could see where active minutes were lost due to using gates, stiles bogs etc., has been replaced with a trophy icon for every 10 mins that reduces it usefulness quite considerably, without losing its core purpose.<br> :date: __2020-11-23 10:23:10__

-> Very useful and encouraging to exercise.<br> :date: __2020-11-23 09:53:41__

-> Wonderful software.<br> :date: __2020-11-21 15:42:45__

-> Motivating to move.
-This app allows me to track how much brisk walking I've done without any kerfuffle.
-And keeps a record so I can see day by day week by week.<br> :date: __2020-11-20 16:45:16__